 Artificial Sweeteners have been added to over more than 6,000 products.
-Some of these products include diet-free soda and drinks, yogurt, instant breakfast, low-calorie drinks, dessert, gum, toothpaste, mints.
+Some of these products include diet-free soda and drinks, yogurt, instant breakfast, low-calorie beverages, dessert, gum, toothpaste, mints.

 Hydrogenated Vegetable Oil or Trans fat

-Hydrogenated vegetable oil’s main work is to act as food preservatives.
-It increases the shelf life of the foods and also improves the consistency of any type of packed products.
+Hydrogenated vegetable oil’s primary work is to act as food preservatives.
+It increases the shelf life of the foods and also improves the consistency of any packed products.

-You will find hydrogenated vegetable oil in any type of processed food.
-Most commonly it is found in all types of biscuits, baked goods, margarine, and microwave popcorn.
+You will find hydrogenated vegetable oil in any processed food.
+Most commonly, it is found in all types of biscuits, baked goods, margarine, and microwave popcorn.

 What research says about hydrogenated vegetable oil or trans fat?

 According to research, the intake of hydrogenated vegetable oil or trans fat has the potential risk of getting all types of heart disease.

 In particular, many studies have revealed that increased intake of trans fat will increase several markers of inflammation in your body.

 Further, it will decrease your immune system, increase LDL (bad) cholesterol, and lower HDL (good) cholesterol.

 Also, the studies conducted on women have shown that intake of hydrogenated vegetable oil will have a 40% higher risk of getting type 2 diabetes.